thvasilo/thvasilo.github.io/about.md

 ---

 Hey there, I'm Theodoros (Theodore) Vasiloudis and I'm a Machine Learning researcher at the Swedish Institute for Computer Science in Stockholm.
-My main research interests include large-scale machine learning, graph processing, and natural language processing.
+My main research interests include large-scale machine learning, online learning, and decision trees.
 I also contribute to the [Apache Flink](https://flink.apache.org) distributed processing engine, and am one of the core developers of its Machine Learning library, [FlinkML](https://ci.apache.org/projects/flink/flink-docs-master/libs/ml/).

 I completed my Master's Degree in Machine Learning at the Royal Institute of Technology, KTH.